A little bit more about Chris...

 Beyond my formal education, the most significant influence on the way I think about money was my grandfather – he always touted the important lesson of “paying yourself first.”

-Before joining the Fool, I managed $275 million of assets with a book of 250 clients across a broad spectrum at Vanguard.
+Before joining Motley Fool Wealth Management, I managed $275 million of assets with a book of 250 clients across a broad spectrum at Vanguard.
 I am proud to have been in the top ten percent of my peer group for client retention and implementation rate, and mentored new advisors entering the business through a new advisor training program.

 Financial planning is all about you, the client.
 I like to go into each meeting with curiosity and prepare open-ended questions so I can learn what you want your lifestyle to look and feel like.
 To me, this is the first step in creating a reliable financial plan.
 Many people don’t fully understand or account for all of their expenses, and without an accurate retirement expense account, planning for the future can be a challenge.
 My goal is to help clients feel prepared and confident for the years ahead, so they can hopefully savor a happy, relaxing, and memorable retirement.
 I know that I’ve done my job well when our conversations shift from their financial concerns to how they’re enjoying their “golden years.”